Shaping the Future of Subsea Telecoms

 Projects

-The SubOptic Foundation conducts applied research to explore key issues in global subsea telecom infrastructure.
-Funded by grants, our studies result in best practice reports designed to inform subsea cable companies, operators, governments, and other stakeholders.
-By sharing findings through media partnerships and industry events, we help advance industry knowledge and drive meaningful change.
-Our research evolves to meet the industry’s most pressing challenges.
+The SubOptic Foundation conducts applied research to explore key issues in global subsea telecom infrastructure and advance industry knowledge and drive meaningful change.

 Current focus areas include: